 Temperature control in zones: Each aircraft is divided into climate zones.
-Each zone has its own supply and exhaust air and temperature control.
+Each zone has its own supply and exhaust air and temperature control least occupied ones.
+In practice, the air is driest in the zones where passengers are prepared to pay most for the best possible experience.

-Fresh air at cruise lacks humidity: There is no humidity in (outside) air at cruising altitude, so the air in the cabin quickly becomes dry.
+Fresh air at cruise lacks humidity: There is no humidity in (outside) air at cruising altitude, so the air in the aircraft cabin quickly becomes dry.
 The people on board adds humidity in the aircraft cabin.
-The air and climate system is divided into zones, so the driest sections are the least occupied ones.
-In practice, the air is driest in the zones where passengers are prepared to pay most for the best possible experience.
+The air and climate system is divided into zones, so the driest sections are the